AroraShreshth/wasender/docs/messages.md

     messageType: "text",
     text: "Hello from the Wasender SDK!
 This is a plain text message.", };
-  await sendMessageExample("Sending Text Message", wasender, textPayload);
+  await sendMessageExample("Sending Text Message", wasenderapi, textPayload);
 }

 sendTextMessage();